Existence of curvature flow with forcing in a critical Sobolev space

 Here, $v(x,t)$ is the normal velocity vector of $\Gamma(t)$ at $x$, $h(x,t)$ is the mean curvature vector of $\Gamma(t)$ at $x$, and $u(x,t)^\perp$ is the projection of $u(x,t)$ to $({\rm Tan}_x \Gamma(t))^{\perp}$.
 One may view the problem as the mean curvature flow with a given background flow field $u$ as a forcing term, and the short-time existence of unique classical solution $\Gamma(t)$ satisfying \eqref{prob} can be proved if $\Gamma_0$ and $u$ are sufficiently smooth.
 When the given vector $u$ is not smooth, it is interesting to study the minimal requirement for the existence of solution, where the meaning of solution to \eqref{prob} itself can be an essential part of the study.
-Though the motivation of the problem with a low-regularity assumption on $u$ may be considered as purely theoretical, there is a coupled two-phase flow problem of Navier-Stokes equation \cite{liu2012two} where the presence of interface $\Gamma(t)$ influences the incompressible flow $u$ itself via the surface tension and $\Gamma(t)$ moves by the motion law \eqref{prob}.
-The natural class in this case is a Sobolev space suitable for the existence of solution for the Navier-Stokes equation satisfied by $u$.
-In the present paper, we take $u$ to be a given datum, on the other hand, leaving the application to the coupled problem for the future.
+Though the motivation of the problem with a low-regularity assumption on $u$ may be considered as purely theoretical, there is a coupled two-phase flow problem of Navier-Stokes equation proposed as a sharp interface limit of the Navier-Stokes/Allen-Cahn equation (see \cite{MR4645674,liu2012two,LiuShen} and the references therein) where the presence of interface $\Gamma(t)$ influences the incompressible flow $u$ itself via the surface tension and $\Gamma(t)$ moves by the motion law \eqref{prob} (when $\sigma_2=1$ below).
+We briefly mention this problem, where $u(x,t)$, $\Pi(x,t)$ (pressure) and $\Gamma(t)$ satisfy in the distributional sense